jordanbean-msft/b2c-with-custom-claim/README.md

 ### Create application registrations to demo web app & back-population script

+You will need to create 2 app registrations.

+1. DemoWebApp - this is the identity for your Demo Web Application
+1. Postman - this is the identity you can use for back-populating the B2C tenant with existing users

+#### DemoWebApp

+1. Create an app registration called "DemoWebApp"
+1. Set the **Redirect URI** to "https://localhost:44374" so you can run the demo.
+You can also add "https://jwt.ms" after creation so you can have it send tokens to be decoded to debug if necessary.
+In a production environment, this would be the URL of your application.
+1. Accept both the **openid** and **offline_access** scopes on the Microsoft Graph API
+1. Set the **Supported account types** to "Accounts in any identity provider or organizational directory (for authenticating users with user flows)"
+1. Check the **Implicit grant & hybrid flows** boxes for **Access tokens** and **ID tokens** so you can run the demo (customize this as needed in production).

+#### Postman

+1. Create an app registration called "Postman"
+1. Set the **Redirect URI** to "https://www.getpostman.com/oauth2/callback"
+1. Set the **Supported account types** to "Accounts in this organization directory only (b2ctenantusscdmo only - Single tenant)
+1. Generate a **client secret** for Postman to use to authenticate using client credentials grant parameters
+1. Grant this app registration **Directory.ReadWrite.All**
+	1. Click on **API permissions**
+	1. Click on **Add a permission**
+	1. Click on **Microsoft APIs**
+	1. Click on **Microsoft Graph**
+	1. Click on **Application permissions**
+	1. Click the checkbox next to **Directory.ReadWrite.All**
+	1. Click on **Grant admin consent for b2ctenantusscdemo** to allow this identity to have the requested permissions.

 ### Create custom user attribute

 1. Click on the **User attributes** blade in your B2C tenant.